27 games perfect for couples stuck inside - CNN Underscored

 Plus, as time goes on in your relationship and the responsibilities pile up, you’re left with little time to get to know each other better.
 That’s another reason Dr. Sarah Schewitz says games can be beneficial.
 “Some games bring out qualities such as intelligence, strategy and competitiveness in you and your partner that you may utilize at work but not at home,” she continues.
 “It can be exciting to see sides of your partner you don’t normally have access to and you may find yourself feeling even more respect for and attraction to them as a result.”

-Psychotherapist and author Jenny Maenpaa says when you play a game, you have an opportunity to gain perspective and understanding into your partner’s thought processes in a creative, new way.
+Psychotherapist and author Jenny Maenpaa says when you play a game, you have an opportunity to gain perspective and understanding into your partner’s thought processes in a new, creative way.
 “In trading information back and forth, you learn problem-solving skills together, and may realize you’ve been approaching household duties or habits differently from one another and potentially causing unnecessary conflict,” she says.

 So whether it’ll help your communication, teamwork or problem-solving skills, it’s time to put down your phones, turn off the TV and start playing some games together.
-We’ve compiled all sorts of games for you to play with your loved one, from question games so you can learn more about each other, strategy games if you want a battle of wits and fun, fast-paced games that’ll give you a good laugh at the end of a long day.
+We’ve compiled all sorts of games for you to play with your loved one, from question games so you can learn more about each other, to strategy games if you want a battle of wits and fun, to fast-paced games that’ll give you a good laugh at the end of a long day.

 Question games for couples

 Well, you picked this person to share your life with — so shouldn’t you be impressed with them?
 In your heart, you know you are.
-But how often do you pause and say “Wow”?
-By playing games, Dr. Thomas says, you may start to admire one another in a newfound way.
+But how often do you pause and say, “Wow”?
+By playing games, Dr. Thomas says, you may start to admire each other in a newfound way.
 You may even be impressed with your partner’s creativity, strategy and luck.

 Question games are a great way to find out more about your partner, and oftentimes yourself.
 Check out these sometimes funny, sometimes intimate and sometimes heartfelt question games that can help you and your better half learn more about each other.

-Our Moments Couples: 100 Thought Provoking Conversation Starters for Great Relationships ($18.95; amazon.com)
+Our Moments Couples: 100 Thought-Provoking Conversation Starters for Great Relationships ($18.95; amazon.com)

 Spend some quality time with your partner with this conversation starter card collection that will have you asking and answering deep questions that can help strengthen your relationship.